 There are beach, dinosaur, sports, pirates, pets, Elf on the Shelf, wildlife, and more.
+There is even a Discover America version… perfect for road trips!
 The new version of this game includes cards to play the game (don’t bring in the car); the original version didn’t.
 On the original what you were trying to find was printed on the top of the toy and also was on a tear-off notepad.

 Play Mad Libs